M-Taghizadeh/Django-Restful-API-Challenge/README.md

 ### 5. Enter Your secret variables
 - in settings.py : config/config/settings.py

+You can also use online tools for django secret key generator.

 ```python
 # SECURITY WARNING: keep the secret key used in production secret!
 SECRET_KEY = os.getenv("YOUR_DJANGO_SECRET_KEY")